United States farm bill: Farm bills since 1996

 The first farm bill of the new millennium was the Farm Security Act of 2002, which was signed into law on May 13, 2002.
-Some of the bill’s major changes in comparison to the 1996 bill include an alteration of the farm payment program and the introduction of counter-cyclical farm income support.
+Some of the bill's major changes in comparison to the 1996 bill include an alteration of the farm payment program and the introduction of counter-cyclical farm income support.
 It also mandates the expansion of conservation land retirement programs and places an emphasis on environmental practices on the farm.
 Importantly, it restores the eligibility of legal immigrants to food stamps.
 Additionally, the 2002 farm bill relaxes the rules of the previous farm bill so that more borrowers may be eligible for Federal farm credit assistance, includes several commodities in the list of those that require labeling from their country of origin, and includes new provisions on the welfare of animals.

 In 2008, the farm bill was passed as the Food, Conservation, and Energy Act of 2008.
 The bill included approximately $100 billion in annual spending for Department of Agriculture programs, around 80 percent of which was allocated for food stamps and other nutritional programs.

 The 2008 Farm bill increased spending to $288Bn therefore causing controversy at the time by increasing the budget deficit.
 It increased subsidies for biofuels which the World Bank has named as one of three most important contributors, along with high fuel prices and price speculation, to the 2007–2008 world food price crisis.

-President George Bush had vetoed the 2008 bill due to its size and cost.
+President George W. Bush had vetoed the 2008 bill because of its size and cost.
 However, the veto was overridden by Congress.
-In 2007, it was found that about 62 percent of farmers do not receive subsidies from the farm bill.
+In 2007, it was found that about 62 percent of farmers did not receive subsidies from the farm bill.